HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/prepare-license.md

 - Two proxy models configured (`iq-general-purpose` and `iq-summary`)
 - A LiteLLM API key from your proxy administrator

-Then skip the Deployment Key flow entirely and use this quick path:
+Then use this quick path:

 ### Step 1: Create the LiteLLM API Key Secret